A panoramic view and a long walk

 Graham Williamson called the Richtersveld an enchanted wilderness in the title of his book on this part of the country and the species that inhabit it.
 The remote and fairly inaccessible territory, a quiet expanse in the far northwest of the country, comprises forbidding mountain slopes, peaks and gorges, as well as quartzitic, sandy desert plains.

-Indigenous people today keep free-roaming goats, often exceeding carrying capacity of the land, the owners poor.
-Apart from these inhabitants that hail from the Richtersveld, others arrived, lured by images of glittering minerals; yes, also diamonds.
-Many others are driven by a sense of adventure, or simply like to drive their specially equipped vehicles in remote places where running out of road happens all the time.
+Indigenous people today keep free-roaming goats, often exceeding the carrying capacity of the land, the owners poor.
+Apart from inhabitants that hail from the Richtersveld, others did arrive, lured by images of glittering minerals; yes, also diamonds.
+Some are driven by a sense of adventure, or simply like to drive their specially equipped vehicles in remote places where running out of road happens at any moment.
+Then there are, of course, the plant, animal and nature enthusiasts with curiosity sufficiently stirred to walk across the desolate land with eyes peeled, encumbered by cameras, water bottles, notebooks and new age gizmos.

-Sparse shade on a hot day from Aloidendron pillansii (the giant quiver tree) or Pachypodium namaquanum (the halfmens, i.e. half human) may be on offer, but the next one to sit under on most routes may be reached only tomorrow (Grenier, 2019; Williamson, 2010).
+Sparse shade on a hot day from Aloidendron pillansii (the giant quiver tree), or Pachypodium namaquanum (the halfmens, i.e. half human) may be on offer.
+But the next one to sit under on most routes may be reached only tomorrow (Grenier, 2019; Williamson, 2010).

-Total Hits : 332
+Total Hits : 941